livecode/livecode/docs/notes/inappv2.md

 - _originalTransactionIdentifier_ – for restored purchases – the transaction identifier of the original purchase
 - _originalReceipt_ – for restored purchases – the receipt for the original purchase

 Once you have sent your purchase request and it has been confirmed you can then unlock or download new content to fulfill the requirements of the in-app purchase.
-You must inform the AppStore once you have completely fulfilled the purchase using:
+You must inform the store once you have completely fulfilled the purchase using:

-**mobileConfirmPurchase** _productID_
+**mobileStoreConfirmPurchase** _productID_

 Here, _productID_ is the identifier of the product requested for purchase.

-**mobileConfirmPurchase** should only be called on a purchase request in the ‘paymentReceived’ or ‘restored’ state.
-If you don’t send this confirmation before the app is closed, **purchaseStateUpdate** messages for the purchase will be sent to your app the next time updates are enabled by calling the mobileEnableUpdates command.
+**mobileStoreConfirmPurchase** should only be called on a purchase request in the ‘paymentReceived’ or ‘restored’ state (more on the states of the purchase later).
+If you don’t send this confirmation before the app is closed, **purchaseStateUpdate** messages for the purchase will be sent to your app the next time updates are enabled by calling the **mobileStoreEnablePurchaseUpdates** command.

 To consume a purchased item use:

-**mobileConsumePurchase** _productID_
+**mobileStoreConsumePurchase** _productID_

 Here, _productID_ is the identifier of the product requested for purchase.
 Note that this command is practically used only when interacting with Google Play Store API.
 This is because Google Play Store API has the restriction that you cannot buy more than one consumable product, unless you “consume” it first.
 What “consume’ means, is that the purchase is removed from the user’s “inventory” of purchased items, so that the user can buy it again.

-IMPORTANT : Note that **mobileConsumePurchase** should be called *only* on consumable items.
-In case you call **mobileConsumePurchase** on a non consumable item’s _productId_, you will no longer own this item.
+IMPORTANT : Note that **mobileStoreConsumePurchase** should be called *only* on consumable items.
+In case you call **mobileStoreConsumePurchase** on a non consumable item’s _productId_, you will no longer own this item.

-To instruct the AppStore to re-send notifications of previously completed purchases use:
+To instruct the store to re-send notifications of previously completed purchases use:

-**mobileRestorePurchases**
+**mobileStoreRestorePurchases**

 This would typically be called the first time an app is run after installation on a new device to restore any items bought through the app.

 To get more detailed information about errors in the purchase request use:

-**mobilePurchaseError** _(purchaseID)_
+**mobileStorePurchaseError** _(purchaseID)_

 **Messages**

-The AppStore sends **purchaseStateUpdate** messages to notifies your app of any changes in state to the purchase request.
+The store sends **purchaseStateUpdate** messages to notifies your app of any changes in state to the purchase request.
 These messages continue until you notify the AppStore that the purchase is complete or it is cancelled.

 **purchaseStateUpdate** _purchaseID, productID, state_